LittleGitPhoenix/UI.Wpf.Architecture.VMFirst/README.md

 ## IViewAwareViewModel

 This interface is for view models that need to know about their view.
-Please note, that directly accessing and interacting the view from a view model defies common **MVVM** principles and should be an absolute last resort.
+Please note, that directly accessing and interacting with the view from a view model defies common **MVVM** principles and should be an absolute last resort.

 It provides the following property: